 24. Ho Chi Minh City, Vietnam

 I didn’t know there was an art to crossing the street.
 Then I went to Vietnam.
-This is easily one of the best cities for solo travellers.
+It almost became a game.

-Shopping at the markets is something everyone backpacking Vietnam should experience at least once.
+Shopping at the Vietnamese markets is something everyone should experience at least once.
 I found the stall owners at Ben Thahn Market to be the most aggressive, and the Russian Market were the most pleasant.

 A city wide view from atop the Bitexco Financial Tower is a great way to see watch the sunset over the city.
 From this height, you’ll watch the sun go down and the city come alive.

 If you’re a history buff, the War Remnants Museum is a good way to see the war from the Vietnamese’ perspective.